DominicMachado/DominicMachado.github.io/docs/latn-199-f20/schedule.md

 - **Homework (due before class)**: Read through the links and complete the exercises in [Handout #1](https://dominicmachado.github.io/grammatical-handout-1-latn199-f20).

 ### Wednesday, September 9
+- Hannibal, Classics, and Justice
+- **Homework (due before class)**: NO HOMEWORK!
+Take the extra time to review your forms and become more confident with identifying them.

+### Friday, September 11
 - Sentence structures
 - **Homework (due before class)**: Read through the links and complete the exercises in [Handout #2](https://dominicmachado.github.io/grammatical-handout-2-latn199-f20).

-### Friday, September 11
-- Case usage
-- **Homework (due before class)**: Read through the links and complete the exercises in [Handout #3](https://dominicmachado.github.io/grammatical-handout-3-latn199-f20).

 [Back to top.](#top)